If you cannot get a bus

 - they can take you to and from train stations

-Dial-a-Ride provides a door-to-door transport service for people with limited mobility who are unable to use ordinary bus services.
+Dial-a-Ride gives door-to-door transport service for people with limited mobility who are unable to use ordinary bus services.

 The vehicles are specially adapted to carry wheelchair users and other passengers safely and comfortably.